 I scarfed it down, then left the mess hall and went outside.

-I was supposed to know how to conduct green and only green.
+I was only supposed to know how to conduct green.
 But because of the dream training last night, I sort of knew how to conduct red as well.
 Still, the machinist stone in the slot near my heart couldn’t absorb red.
 I’d need to get my hands on a combat stone to absorb and conduct red light.
 I’d also need a sword hilt.
 Only then could I create a lightblade in the real world.

 From the outside, the factory was an ugly, metal rectangle.
 First thing you saw walking through the double doors was the golden statue of Emperor Sanga Surapsani sitting on his throne and waving.